NechamaShomron/Conference-Sessions-Planner/README.md

    minimal styling using CSS modules limited testing - didn't have time to write complex tests, so I kept it very simple

-4. What I would improve with more time
+4. What I would improve with more time:
    I would put search info in a seperate component so it can be reused in agenda, and also for clarity - it wont be in the sessions list. add a navigation bar for agenda, session details. add a back button in sesseion deails - to return to all sessions